AhmetZamanis/UsedCarKicksClassification/Report.md

   probability that maximizes F1 score, and the precision & recall values at this point.

-  - We will plot all three scores against the threshold probability to visualize the relationship between them.
+  - We will plot all three scores against the threshold probabilities to visualize the relationship between them.
-  - In a real-life application, we’d use this plot to choose a threshold probability depending on the nature of our problem, and the importance of each metric.

 - We won’t consider plain **accuracy**, as it can be very misleading with a large class imbalance.
 To give an extreme example, simply